microsoft/ComplianceUtility/Manual-Win.md

 # Features <a name="features"></a>

-'Unified Labeling Support Tool' provides the following features (menu entry / command line parameter):
+The 'Unified Labeling Support Tool' provides the following features (menu entry / command line parameter):

 ### [I] INFORMATION / -Information <a name="information"></a>